How Female Scammers Became Accidental Girlboss Icons

 ”

 Unlike a lot of true crime, these stories aren’t gory or unthinkable.
-Although the average person would never go to the lengths of deception that these women did, many of us will have indulged in some minor scamming, maybe creating a fake email address to get an extra 10% discount when online shopping or 'forgetting' to tap in on the underground.
-Women like Delvey and Holmes went one step (or one hundred steps) further than we’d ever dream of going, for unimaginable results.
+Although the average person would never go to the lengths of deception that these women did, many of us will have indulged in some minor scamming, maybe creating a fake email address to get an extra 10% discount when online shopping or telling a restaurant it's your birthday for a free slice of cake.
+Women like Delvey and Holmes just went one step (or 100 steps) further than we’d ever dream of going, for unimaginable results.
 And even though we know these scammers are wrong and immoral, it makes sense that people put them on a pedestal and marvel at their elaborate scams.
 After all, a scheme like Delvey’s or Holmes’ takes not only brains but guts, too.

 Part of these scammers’ appeal also comes down to their timing.
 They entered the public eye in the late 2010s, when girlboss culture was beginning to break down.
 Had their public trials happened even five years earlier, they would have become part of the cultural conversation at the peak of the girlboss era.
 The much-admired Sophia Amoruso, founder of Nasty Gal, wrote an autobiography entitled #GIRLBOSS, promoting the idea that with hard work, women can have it all.